kenmoini/argocd-policygen-helm-combo-wombo/README.md

 # ArgoCD + PolicyGenerator + Helm Combo Wombo

 > An example in how to get ArgoCD working with PolicyGenerators and Helm for the ultimate in templating fun.
-Oh an an AppSet example too.
+Oh and an AppSet example too.

 ## Setup